-As you read the AES summaries, you will discover that the topics are engaging and sometimes even edgy.
+As you read the AES summary, you will discover that the topic is engaging and sometimes even edgy.
 But don’t be fooled.
 Seminars are real courses designed to introduce intellectual skills common to the liberal arts: formulating cogent questions, forging connections between methods of inquiry, recognizing and challenging assumptions, seeking out and listening to multiple perspectives, and rethinking the role of reading, writing, and discussion in inquiry and student-centered learning.

 Questions related to your Advanced-Entry Seminar assignment should be directed to 512.863.1567.

 Coming Soon - Fall 2024 Seminar Summaries

 Humans and dogs have lived together for 30,000 years.
 We shaped each other in interesting, significant ways.
 One could argue that we would not be here without each other.
 Examining this interspecies relationship is a wonderful entry point for thinking about an interdisciplinary, liberal arts education.
 To know how two species figured out life together, in ways beneficial to both, opens a window into the myriad ways of knowing central to the Paideia focus at SU.
 This course examines history, science, religion, environment, comparative psychology, art, media, and more.
 It also involves real dogs, another species to whom we are so closely connected.

 Roots and Branches: Your Family History